bluem-development/bluem-php/README.md

 Furthermore, all generally available functions are still available.

-### Versions before 2.0
+---

-No changelog was recorded.
+No earlier changelog was recorded.
 Please refer to the [commit log](https://github.com/bluem-development/bluem-php/commits/master) for more information.

 ## Testing
 For improving future features, unit testing is introduced since november 2021.